botilka/botilka/README.md

 ## Configuration

-An event store should be peristed and the default implementation is not!
+An event store should be persisted and the default implementation is not!
-Choose between `Botilka\Infrastructure\Doctrine\EventStoreDoctrine` & `Botilka\Infrastructure\MongoDB\EventStoreMongoDB`.
+Choose between `Botilka\Infrastructure\Doctrine\EventStoreDoctrine` or `Botilka\Infrastructure\MongoDB\EventStoreMongoDB`.
 ```yaml
 # config/packages/botilka.yaml
 botilka: